chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 1. Elon seems to me likely to succeed in making the U.S. more efficient and effective, based on his success with Twitter and his other companies.

-1. Elon is likely to use his new power primarily to pursue his [interplantary agenda](https://nss.org/elon-musk-making-humans-a-multiplanetary-species/).
+1. Once consolidated, Elon is likely to use his new power primarily to pursue his [interplantary agenda](https://nss.org/elon-musk-making-humans-a-multiplanetary-species/).

 1. In empires, succession is often inefficient.
 Clearly Musk has positioned